Kill the 5-Day Workweek

 A somewhat fuzzier explanation is that Americans’ fundamental aspirations changed.
 Hunnicutt argues that before the early 20th century, “work and wealth had a destination—that was a richer, fuller human life.”
 But after a cultural shift, he told me, “work was for more work … wealth was for more wealth, for ever and ever,” as a job became a religion-like source of meaning for many people.
 Hunnicutt also notes a blossoming of advertising and consumerism around this same time, which set people on a course of working more in order to buy more.

 Whatever the underlying causes, the standard American workweek is the same as it was when Roosevelt signed the Fair Labor Standards Act some 80 years ago, even as productivity has continued to shoot up.
-Some of those gains did get distributed to workers—Lichtenstein, the labor historian, told me that the working class’s buying power doubled between 1947 and 1973.
+Some of those gains did get distributed to workers—Nelson Lichtenstein, a labor historian at UC Santa Barbara, told me that the working class’s buying power doubled between 1947 and 1973.
 But consider what happened to productivity growth after that.
 Starting in the mid-’70s, productivity continued to rise, but median pay stopped rising with it.
 Instead of going to the typical worker, much of the additional income flowed to highly paid workers—those with college degrees, particularly college grads in industries such as tech and finance.

 This is the familiar story of income inequality over the past half century.
 Less familiar is how this productivity growth could have translated to less time spent working.
 Today, the top 1 percent of earners bring in about 10 percentage points more of Americans’ total annual income than they did in 1980.
 Lawrence Katz, an economist at Harvard University, told me that if you could distribute that additional money among the bottom 90 percent of earners, their incomes would be roughly 20 percent higher than they are today.
 Alternatively, they could work 20 percent fewer hours, which happens to be the difference between a five-day week and a four-day week.